IndexMaker/index-maker/README.md

 ### Collateral Routing

-The goal is to have fully functionaly collateral routing implemented, so that collateral can be routed from Arbitrum to Binance via Base.
+The goal is to have fully functional collateral routing implemented, so that collateral can be routed from Arbitrum to Binance via Base.
 The routing between Arbitrum and Base is to be done via Across bridge, while the routing from Base to Binance should happend between two EVM wallets.
 The wallet address for Binance account need to be obtained via Binance API call.